CCI-MOC/hil/docs/migrations.md

 Alembic will look at the differences between the schema in the database and the one derived from the HIL source, and generate its best attempt at a migration script.
 The script will be stored in `hil/migrations/versions`.
-Copy it to the directory you chose, and change the value of `down_revision` to `None`.
+Move it to the directory you chose, and change the value of `down_revision` to `None`.

 Sanity check the output; Alembic often does a good job generating scripts, but